Things To Do In Warsaw: Visiting Warsaw Tourist Attractions

 The trip to Auschwitz was both physically and emotionally painful.
 It’s hard to fathom the amount of human suffering and man’s inhumanity to man that took place in this one small area.
 But I cannot stress this enough, it is incredibly important to see.
 If you are physically able to make the trip please do so.

-After the tour, you’re left with a small amount of time in Krakow before catching your train back to Warsaw.
+After the group tour, you’re left with a small amount of time in Krakow before catching your train back to Warsaw.
 I would recommend grabbing a quick bite to eat before the two and a half hour train ride.

 Hope You’ve Enjoyed These Things To Do In Warsaw

 Before visiting Warsaw, I read many blog posts by people saying to only give the city one or two days.
 But after visiting for a week, I still felt like I didn’t have enough time to see all of the Warsaw tourist attractions I wanted to see.
 There are so many great things to do in Warsaw, from massively important museums detailing integral moments in history to chocolate tastings, vodka samplings, and street art tours.
-The city is gorgeous and easily one of the most underrated places I’ve ver visited.
+The city is gorgeous and easily one of the most underrated destinations I’ve ever visited.

 Have you been to Warsaw?
 I’d love to hear your thoughts in the comments below.
+Like this post?
+Be sure to share it.